thecodingmachine/gotenberg-php-client/README.md

 ## Docker

-As the [Gotenberg](https://github.com/thecodingmachine/gotenberg) is provided within a Docker image, you'll have to add it to your Docker Compose stack:
+As the [Gotenberg](https://github.com/thecodingmachine/gotenberg) API is provided within a Docker image, you'll have to add it to your Docker Compose stack:

 ```yaml